maru-maru8/maru-maru8/README.md

 Data analyst
 ------------

 I come from a medical background and have been very passionate about analytics so I've been doing my own projects in my spare time.
-I taught myself SQL, Tableau, Excel, Power BI and currently learning python.
+I taught myself SQL, Tableau, Excel, Power BI, Google Analytics and currently learning python.
 I am looking for an internship or Junior Data Analyst role while creating projects to solidify my skills.

 * 🌍  I'm based in Kansas City, Missouri
 * ✉️  You can contact me at [omargarnica545@gmail.com](mailto:omargarnica545@gmail.com)